amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 ### Emergence of scale-free avalanches (20×20)

-Once the lattice reaches its stationary regime, avalanches of every size coexist: most are small, a few sweep across large portions of the grid, and — crucially — there's no size that's more "typical" than another.
+Once the lattice reaches its stationary regime, avalanches of every size coexist: most are small, a few sweep across large portions of the grid, and there's no size that's more "typical" than another.

 <p align="center">
 <img src="figures/20x20x20_Dt.png" width="31%">